FroMage/quasar/docs/index.md

 To create an upgraded version of an actor class or several of them, package the upgraded classes, along with any other accompanying classes into a jar file.
 When the jar is loaded, as we'll see below, those classes that are marked as upgrades will replace their current versions.
 Only classes representing actor implementation (or actor behavior implementation) can be upgraded directly.
 Other classes might be upgraded as well if they store actor state as we'll see in the next section.
 Actor (and behavior) upgrades must be explicitly or implicitly specified.
 To explicitly specify an upgrade, annotate the class with the [`@Upgrade`]({{javadoc}}/actors/actors/Upgrade.html) annotation, or include its fully qualified name in a space-separated list as the value of the `"Upgrade-Classes"` attribute in the jar's manifest.
 Alternatively, if the `"Upgrade-Classes"` attribute has the value `*`, all classes in the jar extending an actor or behavior class (or implementing a behavior interface like `ServerHandler`) will be automatically upgraded.

 Once the jar is created, there are two ways to load it into the program.
-The first involves calling the `reloadModule` operation of the `"co.paralleluniverse:type=ActorLoader"` MBean, passing a URL for the jar; this can be done via any JMX console, such as VisualVM.
+The first involves calling the `reloadModule` operation of the `"com.github.fromage.quasi:type=ActorLoader"` MBean, passing a URL for the jar; this can be done via any JMX console, such as VisualVM.
 The `unloadModule` operation can be used to unload the jar and revert actors to their previous implementation.

-The second way is by designating a special module directory by setting the `"co.paralleluniverse.actors.moduleDir"` system property (this must be done when originally running the program).
+The second way is by designating a special module directory by setting the `"com.github.fromage.quasi.actors.moduleDir"` system property (this must be done when originally running the program).
 Then, any jar file copied into that directory will be automatically detected and loaded (this may take up to 10 seconds on some operating systems).
 A loaded jar that is removed from the module directory will be automatically unloaded.

 {:.alert .alert-info}
-**Note**: You might want to enable the `"co.paralleluniverse.actors.ActorLoader"` logger to view logs pertaining to hot code swapping.
+**Note**: You might want to enable the `"com.github.fromage.quasi.actors.ActorLoader"` logger to view logs pertaining to hot code swapping.

 #### State Upgrade